 Since American youth consume upwards of 11 hours of media per day (Kaiser Family Foundation, 2010), it is important for even early elementary students to begin to think critically about media messages.

 Educators and mentors use our films and curricula in classrooms, after-school programs, athletic teams, and community education events.
-The Miss Representation Curriculum is available with the purchase of a School License, Workshop License, or an Annual Subscription.
+The Miss Representation Curriculum is available with the purchase of a Single Classroom License, Whole School License, Community License, or for FREE HERE.
 The curriculum can be used with or without the film.

 The curriculum provides up to eight weeks of 30 – 60 minute lesson plans to help workshop attendees develop the following: